 Losing my first horse Wyatt to a second impaction and torsion just 42 days post colic surgery catapulted me to a new reality and I had to learn why it happened and how to minimize colic risks.
 This lead me to studying the NRC (National Research Council) guidelines as clarified and taught by Dr. Eleanor Kellon, VMD and taking her online courses.

-When normal people were baking sourdough, I decided to buy a 2 year old sight unseen.
+When normal people were baking sourdough, I decided to buy a 2 year old off the internet.
 Since May 2020, I have exclusively trained my horse Bali with R+ (Positive Reinforcement) using tools learned from The Willing Equine’s extensive programs.

 I first explored hoof care as a means to train my horse for the farrier.
 After a few months of trims from other local professionals I decided to further invest in my education and take over his hoof care fully.
 Initially I was a Patreon member of several different barefoot specialists but ultimately ended up enrolling in Daisy Bicking’s Foundation Course due to her mastery of pathological issues and more detailed explorations of anatomy and biomechanics.